2. SIGNIFICANT ACCOUNTING POLICIES:

-2. SIGNIFICANT ACCOUNTING POLICIES:2.1 Basis of preparation of Financial Statements and Method of Accounting:
+2.1 Basis of preparation of Standalone Financial Statements and Method of Accounting:

-These financial statements have been prepared in accordance with the Generally Accepted Accounting Principles in India ('Indian GAAP') under the historical cost convention on the accrual basis to comply with the Accounting Standards specified under Section 133 of the Companies Act, 2013, read with Rule 7 of the Companies (Accounts) Rules, 2014 and the relevant provisions of the Companies Act, 2013 and guidelines issued by the Securities and Exchange Board of India (SEBI).
-The accounting policies adopted in the preparation of the financial statements are consistent with those followed in the previous year.
+These standalone financial statements have been prepared in accordance with the Generally Accepted Accounting Principles in India (‘Indian GAAP’) under the historical cost convention on the accrual basis to comply with the Accounting Standards (“AS”) specified under Section 133 of the Companies Act, 2013, read with Rule 7 of the Companies (Accounts) Rules, 2014 and the relevant provisions of the Companies Act, 2013 and guidelines issued by the Securities and Exchange Board of India.
+The accounting policies adopted in the preparation of the standalone financial statements are consistent with those followed in the previous year.

 2.2 Use of estimates:

-The preparation of financial statements in conformity with the AS requires the management to make estimates, judgements and assumptions.
-These estimates, judgements and assumptions affect the reported amounts of assets and liabilities, disclosure of contingent amount as at the date of financial statements and reported amounts of revenues and expenses during the reporting period.
+The preparation of standalone financial statements, in conformity with the AS, requires the management to make estimates, judgements and assumptions.
+These estimates, judgements and assumptions affectthe reported amounts of assets and liabilities, disclosure of contingent amount as at the date of standalone financial statements and reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from these estimates.
 Appropriate changes in estimates are made as the Management becomes aware of changes in circumstances surrounding the estimates.
-Changes in estimates are reflected in the financial statements in the period in which changes are made and, if material, their effects are disclosed in the notes to the financial statements.
+Changes in estimates are reflected in the standalone financial statements in the period in which changes are made and, if material, their effects are disclosed in the notes to the Standalone financial statements.

 2.3 Accounting Assumptions: